qazisuhail56/federated-eus-benchmark/README.md

 # 🏥 FED-EUS Benchmark Dataset
 **The first open, multi-center EUS image dataset for AI in the world!**

 Hi!
-I am [put your full name here] from Srinagar.
+I am Dr.Qazi Aamir Suhail from India.
 I have a collection of EUS pictures from my hospital.
 This is the starting point (the "seed").

 ### What is this project?